 10 tips to turn your startup board into a secret weapon

-Over the last last 9 years I’ve been involved in 20 different boards, mostly start-up boards.
-Sometimes my role was lead investor, others non-lead investor, chairman, or independent director and in 1 case (at La Nevera Roja) as founder & CEO.
-It’s been ~100 board meetings (BoD), that imply ~300 hours in meetings and a few thousand hours in board-related work, which is quite a lot of time.
-This is one of the reasons why I’ve been thinking a lot about how the perfect startup board and board member should look like.
+Over the last 10 years I’ve been involved in over 30 different boards, mostly start-up boards — Sometimes as a lead investor, other times as a “follower” investor, chairman, or independent director and in onecase (at my previous company La Nevera Roja) as the founder & CEO.
+I’ve attended ~100 board meetings (BoD), which implies ~300 hours in meetings and a few thousand hours in board-related work, which is quite a lot of time…!
+This is what drove me to think about how the perfect startup board and board member should look like.

-At Samaipata we truly believe a well functioning board can be a very powerful weapon — even a competitive advantage — for a startup when i) the members are adequate for the startup at a given stage and ii) the board is well managed.
-Unfortunately it can also be the opposite
+At Samaipata we truly believe a well functioning board can be a very powerful weapon — even actually a key competitive advantage — for a startup when i) the members are adequate for the startup at a given stage and ii) the board is well managed.
+Unfortunately it can sometimes have the opposite effect.

 However, sometimes it is in those very strategic decisions, where massive amounts of value can be created or destroyed.
-Thus, you’d better make sure that, when that moment comes, your “extended team” AKA “the board” is fully aligned with you.
+Thus, you should better make sure that, when that moment comes, your “extended team” AKA “the board” is fully aligned with you.

-In this context, I’ve tried to come up with a list of learnings and best practices that could potentially help you as a fellow entrepreneur to get the most out of your board.
+You can find below some learnings I had over the years and best practices that could potentially help you as a fellow entrepreneur to get the most out of your board.